 Step 2: Sensory Input (Fidgets)

 The majority of my tools came from the Dollar Tree.
 I simply walked up and down the aisles to find different items that would provide a variety of feelings.
-Some students who are constantly picking (noses, fingers, tape, etc) like the foam beads that can be picked apart and put back together.
-Others liked squeezing stress balls, rubbing a scruby sponge against their skin, or feeling the soft fabric of a washcloth.
+Some students who are constantly picking (noses, fingers, tape, etc.) like the foam beads that can be picked apart and put back together.
+Others like squeezing stress balls, rubbing a scrubby sponge against their skin, or feeling the soft fabric of a washcloth.
 I do allow my students time to explore different options and talk to them about what helps them focus and what seems to distract them more.
-Another idea for fidgeters is to place a small strip of velcro under their desk for them to feel like sitting.
+Another idea for fidgeters is to place a small strip of VELCRO® under their desks for them to feel like sitting.

-I try to include many hands on activities that include movement into each day.
+I try to include many hands-on activities that include movement into each day.
 One suggestion is to be purposeful in your movement activities.
-If you notice that students are starting to drift and need to refocus I suggest a quicker paced activity.
+If you notice that students are starting to drift and need to refocus, then I suggest a quicker paced activity.
 We love to use Go Noodle or Just Dance For Kids (on YouTube) for these brain breaks.

-When I first began teaching I used the typical color chart by having my students move their clips or flip their cards through the system based on behavior.
-The visual was helpful for many students but honestly it just didn’t work for my teaching style.
+When I first began teaching, I used the typical color chart by having my students move their clips or flip their cards through the system based on behavior.
+The visual was helpful for many students, but honestly, it just didn’t work for my teaching style.
 The last few years I have used Class Dojo (and swear by it!).
-If you have not heard of it you need to check it out- it takes behavior management to the 21st Century.
-The online tool allows me to add many positive points by using my phone, iPad, or computer and also take away points as needed.
+If you have not heard of it, then you need to check it out; it takes behavior management to the 21st century.
+The online tool allows me to add many positive points by using my phone, iPad, or computer and to also take away points as needed.
 This tool usually works for about 90% of my class.

-First I thought about the specific children I was having trouble with and what interested them most.
-I printed small tokens with images (from google).
-In this case I printed and laminated some small tokens with Angry Birds, Ninja Turtles, and Spiderman.
+First, I thought about the specific children I was having trouble with and what interested them most.
+I printed small tokens with images (from Google).
+In this case, I printed and laminated some small tokens with Angry Birds, Ninja Turtles, and Spider-Man.
 I then conferenced with each child to see which classroom rewards would most motivate them.
-I took pictures of these ideas and laminated them as well.
+I took pictures of these ideas and laminated them, as well.
 I learned that my kids loved iPad time, reading in the library, playing with math centers, and having time to color.
-I again went to my favorite dollar stores and craft stores and stocked up on every special coloring book I could find- and the best part is they last forever when students only earn one page at a time.
-(Actually coloring pages were such a huge motivator I allowed all students in my classroom to work towards a page in place of Prize Box on Fridays.)
+I again went to my favorite dollar stores and craft stores and stocked up on every special coloring book I could find, and the best part is they last forever when students only earn one page at a time.
+(Actually, coloring pages were such a huge motivator that I allowed all students in my classroom to work toward a page in place of Prize Box on Fridays.)

-In the beginning I gave tokens very frequently.
-As soon as a child earned 5 tokens, they could have 5 minutes spent with the reward they were working towards.
+In the beginning, I gave tokens very frequently.
+As soon as a child earned five tokens, they could have five minutes spent with the reward they were working towards.
 After their reward time was up (using a timer), they would select a new reward card to work towards and would start back at zero.
-When initially implementing the program some kids could earn reward time a few times a day.
+When initially implementing the program, some kids could earn reward time a few times a day.
 These kiddos are typically the ones who need immediate attention (favorite characters on tokens) and could not wait until the end of the day/week for rewards like other children (they lack impulse control).

 **TIP: Keep the one focus behavior your actual focus.
-This means if you are working on having a child stop wandering, don’t get caught up with other issues like them not sitting correctly on the carpet or feeling the need to stand at their desk.
-If they are where they are supposed to be, and on task working, reward them.
+This means that if you are working on having a child stop wandering, then don’t get caught up with other issues, like them not sitting correctly on the carpet or feeling the need to stand at their desk.
+If they are where they are supposed to be and are on task working, then reward them.
 The time will come to further modify behavior to have them sitting criss-cross or correctly in their seats.